Book test: History

 Modern variations of the original "labyrinth" concept using gimmicked books are widespread, although they vary greatly in nature.
 The first modern example is widely suggested to have been introduced by Johann Nepomuk Hofzinser sometime between 1865 and 1875, generally known simply as "The Word".
 Variations using a single page that can be inserted into other books, sometimes known as the "True Test" or "Modern Magazine Test", were first developed by in the 1930s by U. F. Grant, a well-known inventor of magic tricks.

 Modern variations on the book test generally use a different methodology.
 This method has been a staple of mentalist acts throughout the 20th century.
 One of the best known variations of this trick was repeatedly performed by The Piddingtons, whose version included elaborate stagecraft that placed Lesley Piddington, the "reader", in a variety of bizarre locations, from London Tower to a diving bell.
-James Randi uses the trick as a staple of his impromptu shows, selecting among a wide variety of methods at whim.
+James Randi used the trick as a staple of his impromptu shows, selecting among a wide variety of methods at whim.

 This new method was first revealed in written form by magician David Hoy and published in his 1963 The Bold and Subtle Miracles of Dr. Faust, the "Bold Book Test" is widely considered a classic and inventive trick.
 The trick, often with Hoy's name removed, has been published in dozens of books and pamphlets.